symonr9/gospel-initiative/README.md

 - Frontend-specific
    - Start project: `npx expo start`
       - `-c` to clear the cache.
 You may need this after making updates to .ENV.
-   - Start project for Expo Go: `npx expo start --go`
-      - The development build uses the build as it shows in the App Store/Google Play store, the app itself loads.
-      If you just want it to load for Expo Go, include the `--go` flag.
    - Run on Android: `npm run android`
    - Run on iOS: `npm run ios`
    - Run on Web: `npm run web`